 The form of –baraay can be different in other languages.
 For example, dhuray in Wiradjuri, and buwan Wangaibon.

 Wangaibon wangaay “no” + –buwan “having”

 When we speak quickly, we sometimes miss out some of the sounds and the words become shorter.
 English examples are “can’t” from “cannot”, or “o’clock” from “of the clock”.
-So when the word Gamilaraay is spoken quickly it sounds like Gomeroi, and some people prefer the short form.
+So when the word Gamilaraay is spoken quickly it sounds something like Gomeroi or Gummeroi, and some people prefer to use one of those spellings.